eladtpro/azure-ai-services-client-side/README.md

 ./setup.sh
 ```

-Wait for the app to be deployed, the result will be the FQDN of the Azure Container App.
+Wait for the app to be deployed, **the result will be the FQDN of the Azure Container App**.

 > **Note**: You can get the FQDN by running the following command:
 ```
 az containerapp show \